Game Preview: Condors v Eagles, 7 p.m.

 THREE IS THE NUMBER

-The Condors are 24-4-1 (.845) when scoring at least three goals this season.
-However, they have scored three in a game against Colorado just once in six tries this season.
+The Condors are 25-4-1 (.850) when scoring at least three goals this season.
+It has happened just twice in seven games with Colorado this season.

 ROAD WARRIORS

-March features 10 road games for the Condors with just four more home games, including tonight.
-Bakersfield is 16-10-0 away from Mechanics Bank Arena this season and 12-10-4 at home.
+After tonight, the Condors will play eight of 10 games away from home to wrap up the month of March.
+Bakersfield is 16-10-0 away from Mechanics Bank Arena this season and 13-10-4 at home.

 LAVVY UP THE LADDER